 Fortunately, by learning the common causes of acne and how to treat it, you can easily combat the condition.
 Continue reading to understand when acne usually stops and other answers to common acne-related issues.
 Scroll down.

 What Is Acne?

 Acne is an inflammatory chronic skin condition.
 Your skin holds billions of pores responsible for maintaining body temperature, skin pH, and hydration level.
-Acne usually occurs when these pores get clogged with dirt, oil, and dead skin cells.
+Acne usually occurs when these pores get clogged with sebum, oil, and dead skin debris.
 This blockage of skin pores causes blackheads, whiteheads, and dry or pus-filled pimples.

 What Is The Life Cycle Of A Pimple?

 A pimple usually takes around 1-2 weeks to fully develop (1).
 While you may think that they develop overnight, in reality, it is a long process that includes weeks of developing and growing.

 Microcomedones – tiny bumps that are not visible to the naked eye – first begin to form on the skin.
 The oil glands in the epidermis get stimulated by hormones that become overcharged and start secreting excess oil (1).

 Numerous infected spots break out from the whiteheads or pimples already existing in the area within the skin pores.
 Bacteria can get stuck between these pores and start multiplying to create acne.

 Now that you know how pimples form on the skin, let us see how long they take to disappear.